m3dwards/longmynd.org/content/weather/weather-from-3rd-march.md

 ---
 Tuesday now looks much less like Long Mynd and better chance at Clatter or maybe Shepherds Tump, though that can be difficult to launch PG's when windy as such a sharp lip on the SW - SSW face.
 Could get a bit windy too but ok for HG.

-Similar-ish on Wedneday, and both days are forecast to have quite a low inversion but well above the hill.
+Similar-ish on Wednesday, and both days are forecast to have quite a low inversion but well above the hill.

 \-------------------------------------------